Queen Elizabeth Scholarship

 Penn Deadline: January 30, 2022, 11:59pm

-The Queen Elizabeth Scholarship accepts nominations from institutions – students may not apply independently.
+The Penn liaison for the Queen Elizabeth Scholarship accepts applications from individual students, and the Queen Elizabeth Scholar is selected by a committee of Penn faculty.
 To apply to be one of Penn’s nominees, you must complete the following steps by Penn’s Internal Deadline of January 30, 2022.

-- As soon as you have arranged for two letters of recommendation, fill out a CURF Recommendation Request Form for each recommender.
+- Two recommendation letters are required.
+As soon as you have arranged for two letters of recommendation, fill out a CURF Recommendation Request Form for each recommender.
 One letter should be from your current or proposed Penn dissertation supervisor, who should identify her/himself as such in their letter, and the other should come from another Penn faculty member with whom you have studied.

 - Complete Penn’s Request for Nomination application form.
 Here, you will upload a single PDF which combines